Differentiable Cosmological Simulation with Adjoint Method: Forward Simulation

 To account for the cosmic background that expands globally, while $\vx$ is the comoving position relative to this background, the physical position grows with the expansion scale factor, i.e., $a \vx$.
 The expansion rate is described by the Hubble parameter $H \triangleq \d \ln a / \d t$.

-The initial conditions of particles can be set perturbatively when $|\vnabla \cdot \vs|$, linear approximation of the density fluctuation, is much smaller than 1.
+The initial conditions of particles can be set perturbatively when $|\vnabla \cdot \vs|$, the linear approximation of the density fluctuation, is much less than 1.
 We compute the initial displacements and momenta using the second order Lagrangian perturbation theory \citep[2LPT,][]{BouchetEtAl1995}:

 where $\vp$ is the canonical momentum\footnote{We omit the particle mass $m$ in the canonical momentum $\vp = m a^2 \dot\vx$ throughout for brevity.} for canonical coordinate $\vx$.
 The temporal and spatial dependences separate at each order: the $i$-th order growth factor $D_i$ is only a function of scale factor $a$ (or time $t$), and the $i$-th order displacement field $\vs^{(i)}$ depends only on $\vq$.
 We have also used two types of time derivatives, $\dot\Box \triangleq \d\Box / \d t$ and $\Box' \triangleq \d\Box / \d \ln a$, related by $\dot\Box = H \Box'$.